AKodlandUser/FindYourNewPet/README.md

 This bot will help you find your new pet.
 It will also give you basic information about some pets.

 ## How to be recommended a pet
 Use the command `!recommend` to be recommended a pet.
 The bot will ask you the size of your house.
 Depending on the size, it will recommend you different pets.
+There are 3 possible house sizes, *small*, *medium* and *large*.

 ![!recommend](https://raw.githubusercontent.com/AKodlandUser/FindYourNewPet/refs/heads/main/recommend.png)